McDonnell Douglas MD-80: Flight deck

+The flight deck of the MD-80 aircraft featured advancements from the previous DC-9 series aircraft.
+Electro-mechanical instrumentation with an attitude-heading reference system was standard, with a multi-panel electronic flight instrument system standard on later build aircraft.
+Earlier aircraft were upgradeable to EFIS instrumentation.
+A full flight management system or Performance Management Computer was offered.
+A traffic alert and collision avoidance system, a state-of-the-art inertial reference system, and LED dot-matrix displays for engine and system monitoring were all available on later build aircraft as standard.

 Avionics

 The MD-80 features an advanced avionics suite which includes two autonomous digital flight guidance computers.
 It is also equipped with a glareshield-mounted flight guidance control panel, flight director, autothrottle, thrust mode selection system, and an autoland system.